Refusenik: International pressure

 On 1 June 1978, refuseniks Vladimir and Maria Slepak stood on the eighth story balcony of their apartment building.
 By then they had been denied permission to emigrate for over 8 years.
 Vladimir displayed a banner that read "Let us go to our son in Israel".
 His wife Maria held a banner that read "Visa for my son".
 Fellow refusenik and Helsinki activist Ida Nudel held a similar display on the balcony of her own apartment.
 They were all arrested and charged with malicious hooliganism in violation of Article 206.2 of the Penal Code of the Soviet Union.
 The Moscow Helsinki Group protested their arrests in circulars dated 5 and 15 June of that year.
 Vladimir Slepak and Ida Nudel were convicted of all charges.
 They served 5 and 4 years in Siberian exile.

-Various activist organizations constituted the Soviet Jewry Movement.
+Various Western activist organizations constituted the Soviet Jewry Movement.
 Human rights organizations included the Cleveland Council on Soviet Anti-Semitism (1963), Student Struggle for Soviet Jewry (1964), Bay Area Council for Soviet Jews (1967), the Union of Councils for Soviet Jews (1970), and the National Coalition Supporting Soviet Jewry (1971).